Macmil25/All-projects-/README.md

-# Hi there, I'm Natalie Mugoni 👋
+# Hi there, I'm Natalie Mugoni

 ---

-## 🙋‍♀️ About Me
+##  About Me

 I am a university student passionate about the continuous cycle of learning and unlearning.
 I enjoy exploring how complex systems work , whether built with code, data, or logic.
 My academic journey is driven by curiosity and a commitment to mastering modern technology to solve real-world problems.

 - 🎓 BSc Honours in Data Science & Systems — University of Zimbabwe
-- 🌍 Based in Harare, Zimbabwe
+- 🌍 Based in Harare -Kuwadzana 1
-- 🔍 Currently seeking an industrial attachment in Data Science / Data Analytics
+- 🔍 Currently seeking an industrial attachment in Data Science and Systems.

 ---